-- 1 Start by setting a grid of three squares measuring 10 x 10 metres each.
-3 V 2 - 2 Have three pairs of defensive players stand in between two cones at each 10 metre mark. - 3 Have attacking players form three lines at the beginning of the grid facing the defensive players. - 4 Three attacking players will start by moving through the grid and attempting to get passed the defence without having their flags pulled.
-After passing the first defensive pair, the attacking team will continue down the grid to the next pair. - PROGRESSION

-- There are no forward passes allowed.
-If one of the ball carrier's flags are pulled, the team must go to the back of the line and try again. - 7 Change up the defenders so that everyone has a chance to attack and defend.
+- 1 Start by setting a grid of three squares measuring 10 x 10 metres each. - 2 Have three pairs of defensive players stand in between two cones at each 10 metre mark. - 3 Have attacking players form three lines at the beginning of the grid facing the defensive players. - 4 Three attacking players will start by moving through the grid and attempting to get passed the defence without having their flags pulled.
+After passing the first defensive pair, the attacking team will continue down the grid to the next pair. - 5 Defensive players can only play within their square and must try and pull the ball carrier's flag. - 6 There are no forward passes allowed.
+If one of the ball carrier's flags are pulled, the team must go to the back of the line and try again. - Change up the defenders so that everyone has a chance to attack and defend.